How Backthread handles your code

 eu-central-1) for the database, auth, and realtime. - Cloudflare for hosting, the worker tier, the queue, and edge caches.

-- Anthropic (US, EU SCCs) for the LLM that names + narrates the graph.
+- Google (US, EU SCCs) for the LLM that names + narrates the diagram (module labels + per-module changelog), and the bulk pass that derives decisions from redacted capture transcripts.

 - GitHub (US, EU SCCs) for source-code access via the read-only GitHub App.